5 Simple Tips to Quit Caffeine During Pregnancy (and maybe for good!)

 American Pregnancy Association recommends that pregnant women consume less than 200mg of caffeine/day (about what you'd find in a 12 oz cup of coffee.).

 Read more about coffee consumption in the article, "Can I really have coffee when I'm pregnant"

 Substitute your cup of coffee with a beverage like green tea, then implement the steps we've outlined here.

 2. Sip on something warm in the morning.

 When you find yourself feeling the afternoon slump, reach for a piece of fruit or some yummy guac to fuel you.
-This will leave you feeling better than a cup of coffee ever could have.
+This will leave you feeling better than a cup of coffee or a sugary treat ever could have.

-5. Try prenatal yoga, a light jog, or a brisk walk for an energy boost.
+5. Prenatal yoga, pregnancy workout, brisk walk for an energy boost.